Historic Environment Scotland has a list of buildings that have special architectural or historic interest.

 The appeals process

-Once you make an appeal the Scottish Government will put a reporter in charge of considering it.
+Once you make an appeal the Scottish Government will choose a reporter to decide it.

 The reporter will consider your submissions along with Historic Environment Scotland's response, and any representations made by any other party.